Henry Parkes: Early life

 Parkes was born in Canley (now a suburb of Coventry) in Warwickshire, England, and christened in the nearby village of Stoneleigh.
 His father, Thomas Parkes, was a small-scale tenant farmer.
 His mother, Martha Falconbridge, died in 1842 and would serve as the namesake for his home in New South Wales.
-He received little formal education, and at an early age was working on a ropewalk for 4 pence a day.
-His next work was in a brickyard, describing it as "breaking stones on the Queen's highway with hardly enough clothing to protect him from the cold".
-He was then apprenticed to John Holding, a bone and ivory turner at Birmingham, and around 1832 joined the Birmingham political union.
-Between then and 1838 he was associated with the political movements that aimed to improve living and working conditions for the working classes.
+He received little formal education.

 As a young adult, Parkes educated himself by reading extensively, and also developed an interest in poetry.
 In 1835, he wrote poems (later included in his first volume of poems) that were addressed to Clarinda Varney, the daughter of a local butcher.
-On 11 July 1836 he married Clarinda Varney and went to live in a single room home.
-Parkes commenced business on his own account in Birmingham and had a bitter struggle to make ends meet.
+On 11 July 1836 they married.